Skip to main content

 Code signing guarantees that the code your developers wrote is the code that is shipped and applied to user devices.
 Each Live Update web artifact is signed with your private key, then the Live Updates plugin uses the public key to verify integrity of the new update.
 It is only applied to the user's device if nothing has been modified.

-The Ionic Cloud CLI includes a command for generating signing keys.
+The Appflow CLI includes a command for generating signing keys.
 This command generates a public and private key pair.
 The key files are written to the current working directory; these files can be named by passing additional arguments to the following command.

-The private key is used by the Ionic Cloud CLI to sign the Live Update artifact before uploading the artifact to Appflow.
+The private key is used by the Appflow CLI to sign the Live Update artifact before uploading the artifact to Appflow.
 The public key needs to be published with your app via the Live Update plugin configuration to verify the signature of the Live Update artifact upon download.

 Code Signing: Store Your Private Key